-The issuance of the Canadian Manganese Shares and Minco Shares to Buchans Shareholders and the subsequent resale of the Canadian Manganese Shares and Minco Shares (collectively the "Distributed Securities") held by persons in or subject to the securities laws of the United States ("U.S. Securityholders") will be subject to U.S. securities laws, including the U.S. Securities Act and applicable state securities laws.
-The following discussion is a general overview of certain requirements of U.S. securities laws applicable to U.S. Securityholders.
+The issuance of the Canadian Manganese Shares and Minco Shares to Buchans Shareholders and the subsequent resale of the Canadian Manganese Shares and Minco Shares (collectively the "Distributed Securities") held by persons in or subject to the securities laws of the United States ("U.S. Securityholders") will be subject to U.S. securities laws, including the U.S. Securities Act and applicable state securities laws applicable to U.S. Securityholders.
 All U.S. Securityholders are urged to consult with legal counsel to ensure that the resale of Distributed Securities issued to them under the Arrangement complies with applicable securities legislation.